UserBug/codeGuide/README.md

 ---

 #### Use public class fields syntax
-Use the constructor only when necessary,<br>
+Use the constructor only when necessary,
 otherwise define public properties and methods in the class body.

 * Reduce amount of code